 So, now you know that Braiden Rathy is charged with some twenty-two criminal counts related to his alleged burglaries, and that there might be anywhere from an additional thirty to seventy more counts coming, and that he allegedly dragged his parents into his crime spree, at least to the extent that they are now charged with two counts of “Possession of Stolen Property”.
 So far, so good, as the justice system responds to Braiden Rathy, but accountability demands much more than that the RCMP persuades the Crown to lay charges.

-Fentanyl, Braiden Rathy, Red Scorpions is a five part posting with links for the other parts to follow at the bottom of the page
+Fentanyl, Braiden Rathy, Red Scorpions is a six part posting.
+The links to the other parts follow at the bottom of the page

 You need to think about the countless hours of work that was required by the RCMP to bring this case to its current position

-It had to investigate approximately one hundred burglaries and gather forensic evidence at each of those crime scenes; it had to interview each of the victims, look for witnesses, record the details of the stolen property and then attempt to trace it through pawn shops and known fences.
-It had to talk to its sources on “the street” and have its crime lab sort through the plethora of forensic evidence and compare various pieces thereof with the forensic evidence from the other crime scenes.
+It had to investigate approximately one hundred burglaries and gather forensic evidence at each of those crime scenes.
+Then it had to interview each of the victims.
+Additionally, it had to look for witnesses.
+As well, it had to record the details of the stolen property.
+Then it had to attempt to trace it through pawn shops and known fences.
+Next, it had to talk to its sources on “the street“.
+It didn’t end there though.
+No, it still had to have its crime lab sort through the plethora of forensic evidence.
+Finally, it needed to compare various pieces thereof with the forensic evidence from the other crime scenes.

 A massive undertaking

-This was a massive undertaking consuming hours and dollars that could have been used to hunt down gang members and drug dealers or to investigate predators who target our children.
-It required the hours of some of the RCMP’s most seasoned investigators and kept the men and women of the RCMP from their families as they had to devote overtime to identify and capture Braiden Rathy, but it was all necessary to protect you and your families, and it is something that is routine to RCMP Members and to members of police departments across Canada.
+This was a massive undertaking consuming hours and dollars.
+These were hours and dollars that could have been used to hunt down gang members and drug dealers or to investigate predators who target our children.
+Moreover, it required the hours of some of the RCMP’s most seasoned investigators.
+This, in turn, kept the men and women of the RCMP from their families as they had to devote overtime to identify and capture Braiden Rathy.
+It was all necessary though to protect you and your families.
+This is a sacrifice that is routine to RCMP Members and to members of police departments across Canada.

 This is the often unseen side of what we like to refer to as “petty crimes”.
 So, the next time you read an article about a break and enter and think of it as a petty crime, remember the blood, sweat and tears that go into solving it.
 For that matter, the next time you read an article about any crime, actually read that article so you can get the picture behind the article.
 You will find the news more interesting and more educational, and it just may change your perspective.